 Dr. Hardman joined her husband in general practice in Chatham between 1932-1943.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Anna Hardman and Dr. William Hardman’s office was located at 42 Sixth Street.
 Dr. William Hardman enlisted in the Navy on the 12th of June, 1942.
 While he was away serving his country, Dr. Anna Hardman took over her husband’s medical patients.

 After her husbands discharge, Dr. and Dr. Hardman moved to Rochester, Minnesota in 1943.
 She held a fellowship at the Mayo Clinic from 1944 to 1946.
 (It should be noted that Dr. William Hardman held a fellowship in anesthesiology at the Mayo Clinic.
 In 1946 he obtained a Masters of Sc. from the University of Minnesota.)

 Dr. William Hardman pursued a teaching career at Creighton University and became Chief of Anesthesiology at St Joseph’s Hospital in Omaha, Nebraska.
 They moved to London, Ontario in 1948, where Dr. William Hardman became a lecturer at the University of Western Ontario.

 Dr. William Hardman died on the 28th of May, 1952.
 He was buried at Woodlawn Memorial Park Cemetery in Guelph.
 Dr. Anna Hardman continued to practice as an aestheticist in London, following her husband’s death.
 Dr. Anna Hardman was an avid bridge player, but stated that her hobbies were, “ my work, my children and my grandchildren”.

-Dr. Anna Bella Hardman died in 1997 and she was also buried at Woodlawn Memorial Park Cemetery in Guelph, Ontario.
+Dr. Anna Bella Hardman died on the 22nd of April, 2000 and she was also buried at Woodlawn Memorial Park Cemetery in Guelph.